-The late, great Tony Wilson of Factory Records fame reckoned contemporary music revolutions occurred every 13 years: the Beatles' first album was released in 1963; after which in 1976, punk kicked off; then 13 years later, in 1989, dance music came up smiling.
-Aside from the fact Wilson's theory ran aground shortly after -- otherwise, 2002 should have been something amazing; well, better than Britney Spears' Crossroads -- I would argue any attention paid to dance music would best be spent on 1991.
+The late, great Tony Wilson of Factory Records fame reckoned contemporary music revolutions occurred every 13 years: the Beatles’ first album was released in 1963; after which in 1976, punk kicked off; then 13 years later, in 1989, dance music came up smiling.
+Wilson’s theory ran aground shortly after — otherwise, 2002 should have been something amazing.
+Well, better than Britney Spears’ Crossroads.
+I would argue any attention paid to early electronic dance music would best be spent on 1991.

 Nomad – “I Wanna Give You Devotion”

 As a British act, Nomad stand as an historical marker, illustrating the dual fascinations of dance music going into 1991.
 Musically, it’s close to the roots of house in the Chicago sound, but the vocals and rap are distinctly English (yet even saying that, they suggest perhaps New York’s new jack swing).
 Plus, there’s that euphoric synth-strings sound of house (via disco), and the horn-loop is utterly R&B.

 Mirroring the American/British duality of rock ‘n’ roll as it progressed into the 1960s (when the Beatles, in thrall to America, created their own sound which was perversely exported back to the USA), dance music as we now know it may well have exploded out of Britain, but was ultimately born on the ultra-underground Chicago and Detroit warehouse party scenes.
 Which, in turn were a machine-made homage to Germany’s Kraftwerk; all as a bizarre evolution of disco.